 Our FREE Family Activity Zone runs every Saturday matchday between 1.15pm-2.30pm and is a great way for young fans and families to begin their matchdays.

 Located in the West Stand car park and Valley Central (opposite the club shop), there are lots of activities that take place to keep youngsters occupied, including FIFA battles on the PlayStation, face painting, pool, table tennis, visits from the mascots Floyd and Harvey, an inflatable to test your football accuracy skills and prove that you could become and Charlton player one day and many others.

 If an unaccompanied child requires assistance outside of the stadium, they are encouraged to make their way to our West Stand reception.

 If an unaccompanied child requires assistance once inside the stadium, they are advised to find their nearest steward who will assist with any issues.

 There are food kiosks located around the ground and in the Family Stand there is one positioned at the top of the stand as you come in.
 Here you can purchase hot and cold food and drinks, and sweets!
 Alternatively, upon entrance to the Family Stand, head down the stairs immediately in front of you and to your right to use the North Stand Lower concourse.
-Refreshments can be purchased from The Valley using cash only.
+Refreshments can be purchased from The Valley using cash or electronic payment.